Karl Heinz Rechinger: Career

 Allied air raids against Berlin resulted in the almost complete destruction of the Botanical Museum Berlin-Dahlem, and also led to the evacuation of specimens from the Natural History Museum in Vienna.
 Rechinger was not involved in evacuating the specimens, but the museum was empty when he returned from military service.
 In a twist of fate, his temporary position at the Natural History Museum was made permanent in 1943.

 After the war, he continued to work at the Natural History Museum and also wrote several papers, including "Phytogeographia aegea".
 In this paper, he proposed the idea of a phytogeographical border between Europe and Asia, which has since become known as "Rechinger's line".

 In 1953, Rechinger visited the United States on a Fulbright Scholarship.
 There, he worked for three months at the herbarium of the New York Botanical Garden on the genus Rumex.

 He made important contributions involving flora native to Southwestern Asia and Greece, being recognized for his work on Flora Iranica and as the author of Flora Aegaea.
 As a taxonomist, he described many species of plants.

 Rechinger was also a lecturer of botany at the University of Vienna, and in 1956–57 was a visiting professor in Baghdad, where he founded a herbarium.
+With Nicholas Vladimir Polunin he edited the exsiccata Exsiccatae ex Herb.
+Univ.
+Baghdadensis.
+Cent.
+Prim.
+Fide K. H. Rechinger, Edit.
+N. Polunin.
 He was in 1971 elected a member of the Royal Swedish Academy of Sciences.